matthewtrask/disapi/sdks/java/docs/RestaurantsApi.md

 <a name="editRestaurant"></a>
 # **editRestaurant**
-> editRestaurant(name, parkId, quickService, tableService, alcohol, diningPlan, mealTypes, foodTypes)
+> editRestaurant(id, name, parkId, quickService, tableService, alcohol, diningPlan, mealTypes, foodTypes)

 Edit a single restaurant resource in the collection by ID